zackstout/write-together/docs/cin-skies-research.md

 - **Uncertainty:** Rain, snow, and stars each originally ran an independent `requestAnimationFrame` loop with its own timestep math.
 It was not known whether those loops could be merged into one shared clock without desynchronizing each layer's physics, or without reintroducing the frame conflicts and GPU thrashing the team had measured on low-power signage hardware.
 - **Method:** Built a registrar/dispatcher (`AnimationManager`) that drives a single `requestAnimationFrame` loop and calls each registered layer's `update(currentTime, deltaTime)`.
 Every layer's integration math was rewritten from wall-clock-relative to injected-`deltaTime`-relative, so correctness no longer depends on which layer's frame lands first.
 A rolling 60-frame FPS sampler feeds a dev-only meter used to measure the change.
 - **Resolution:** Every background layer now registers through Vue's `provide`/`inject` instead of owning its own loop; the FPS instrumentation remains in the shipped code as a standing measurement tool.
+- **Alternatives considered:** Earlier iterations of the particle layers were built on CSS keyframe animations, then on SVG-driven motion, then on a WebGL rewrite, before settling on the current `requestAnimationFrame`-plus-Canvas-2D approach that `AnimationManager` now schedules.
+Each prior approach was dropped for reasons specific to the signage hardware constraint: CSS animations gave the browser no hook for the shared-clock, deltaTime-driven synchronization the layers needed; SVG's per-element DOM overhead didn't hold up at the particle counts rain/snow/stars require; and the WebGL rewrite added a shader/context-management burden the low-power signage players couldn't absorb.
+Canvas 2D was the point all three converged toward, which is what Exhibit A and Exhibit D build on.

 ### Exhibit B — Ephemeris-derived time-of-day classifier
 `state.ts` (`transformTimeOfDay`)